main.tf

 backend "s3" {

-bucket = "my-terraform-state"
+bucket = "mycompany-terraform-state"

-key = "production/terraform.tfstate"
+key = "production/webapp/terraform.tfstate"

 encrypt = true